craigsned/dwlogtomail/README.md

 Email is set up to run through a gmail account using an app password.
 See - https://support.google.com/mail/answer/185833?hl=en-GB for further information on this. email could easily be set up using other providers.

+Pre-requisites
+email account set up to send output path to Direwolf log file is known a text file is created, containing at least single timestamp in the required format to prevent crash of dxrx on first run.
+(I need to code adding a new line if the text file is empty - currently I'm fixing this with a separate code that runs once a day at midnight to clear the file (to prevent creating a large file) and writing a new timestamp)